16 Different Types of Prickly Pear Cactus (With Pictures)

 Fruit Color: | Purple |

-The pancake prickly pear gets its name for its pancake-shaped pads that are circular in shape but have a bluish color to them.
-The plant will grow to 7 feet and grows yellow flowers that have a red center.
-The fruit is fleshy and purple in color, and the pancake prickly pear is found in the Mojave and the Sonoran desert.
+The pancake prickly pear gets its name from its circular pancake-shaped pads with a bluish color.
+The plant will grow to 7 feet and produce yellow flowers with a red center.
+The fruit is fleshy and purple, and the pancake prickly pear is found in the Mojave and the Sonoran desert.

 9. Plains Prickly Pear